thomasloupe/Slackord1/README.md

 # Step 10:
 Enter the channel you wish to import messages to and type "!mergeslack"

-Messages should now appear in the Discord channel you typed the command into.
+Messages should now start appearing in the Discord channel you typed the command into.